Yakult: Marketing history

-Yakult was invented in 1935 in Japan by Minoru Shirota, who helped found the company Yakult Honsha for the purpose of commercializing it.
-Although Yakult is sold in Japan in supermarkets and convenience stores, it is also sold door-to-door in Japan, Asia, and Latin America in convenience stores.
+Yakult was invented in 1935 in Japan by Minoru Shirota, who helped found the company Yakult Honsha to commercialize it.
+While Yakult is sold in supermarkets and convenience stores, in certain countries it is also delivered directly to customers' homes by "Yakult ladies".

 History

 In 1930, scientist Minoru Shirota strengthened and cultured the Lactobacillus casei Shirota strain.
 Five years later, in 1935, Yakult began production in Japan.
 The company continued to expand, and in 1955, Yakult Honsha was established.

 In 1963, Yakult introduced a home delivery service, employing "Yakult ladies" to distribute the product directly to consumers.
 The following year, Yakult expanded internationally, beginning sales in Taiwan.
 In 1968, the company opened its first factory outside Japan in São Bernardo do Campo, Brazil.
-This international growth continued in 1969 with the establishment of the Hong Kong Yakult Co Ltd and the founding of Korea Yakult in South Korea.
+This international growth continued in 1969 with the establishment of Hong Kong Yakult Co., Ltd. and the founding of Korea Yakult in South Korea.

 By 1981, Yakult had entered the Mexican market, opening a factory in the city of Ixtapaluca under the direction of Carlos Kasuga.
 Further expansion took place in 1994, with the product becoming available in Australia, Great Britain, and the United States.

 In 2004, Yakult launched sales in New Zealand through its Australian operations.
 That same year, Yakult LIGHT was introduced in Australia, offering a lower-sugar alternative.
-In 2017, the company reformulated Yakult LIGHT to further reduce sugar and energy content, replacing sugar with Stevia.
+In 2017, the company reformulated Yakult LIGHT to further reduce its sugar and energy content, replacing sugar with stevia.

 In 2014, the company opened its first manufacturing facility in the United States, located in Fountain Valley, California.

 Relationship with Danone

 In February 2018, it was reported that Danone planned to sell US$1.9 billion of its Yakult investment, reducing its stake from 21% to 7%.
-The plan was followed by a decline in Yakult's share value.
-Danone had first bought shares in Yakult in April 2000.
-The sale was completed in March 2018.
+Following the report, Yakult's share value declined.
+Danone had first purchased shares in Yakult in April 2000, and the sale was completed in March 2018.

 In mass media

-In September 2018, it was reported that the appearance of unlabelled Yakult bottles in the 2018 film To All the Boys I've Loved Before led to a rise in the drink's sales that coincided with a 2.8% increase in share price following the film's release on 17 August.
+In September 2018, it was reported that the appearance of unlabelled Yakult bottles in the film To All the Boys I've Loved Before led to a rise in sales.
+This coincided with a 2.8% increase in Yakult's share price following the film's release on 17 August.

 In January 2020, professional sumo wrestler Takakeishō Takanobu appeared in a television commercial advertising Yakult 1000.